melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 ## Stupid questions

 1. Where all can I run wasm?
+1. What is `wasm-pack`?
+1. What is all that stuff that `wasm-pack build` generated?
 1. Is Figma using WebAssembly, and how?
 1. Is Photoshop-in-the-browser using WebAssembly, and how?